 Step 4.
 Reboot the PC to check out and find your hard drive now.

-If the hard drive fails to show up on PC, update its drivers in Fix 2.
+If the hard drive fails to show up on the PC, update its drivers in Fix 2.

 Fix 2.
 Update Hard Drive Driver to Make Your Disk Detectable

 Applies to: Fix hard drive not recognized due to outdated hard drive driver.

 To update hard drive drivers for your computer storage controller, you have three options here: